 - An eye for romance.

 There’s plenty I could say about my new computer, including which software I have installed and which has caused me the most grief.
-But that would be tedious, so this will just be an arbitrary sampling, covering some customisations I’ve made to Firefox, Skype, and Microsoft Word, with no attempt to be comprehensive even about those.
+But that would be tedious, so this will just be an arbitrary sampling, covering some customisations I’ve made to Firefox, Skype, and Microsoft Word.

 For web browsing, I’m still using Firefox.
-Add-ons I’ve installed for the first time include the Quicktime plugin so that I can play MP3/WAV links inside the browser (I used to use Quicktime Alternative but that doesn’t work anymore), plus a extension that enables you to change the default zoom level for all websites.
-Add-ons I’m still using that I was also using on my old computer include the Planets Close-Up theme and the indispensible Tab Mix Plus extension.
+I’ve installed the Quicktime plugin so that I can play MP3/WAV links inside the browser (since Quicktime Alternative doesn’t work anymore), as well as some add-ons that I also had on my old computer — the Planets Close-Up theme and the indispensible Tab Mix Plus extension.
 Add-ons that I used on my old computer but haven’t got around to installing on this one include Cookie Monster, Character Identifier and Link Visitor.

-When I use a word processor, it’s usually to print articles from the Internet so that I can devote more attention to them than I can from the screen (preformatting them on a word processor saves paper compared to printing them directly from my browser).
-I’m now using Microsoft Word 2010, and my customisations reflect this usage.
-Items currently on my Quick Access Toolbar are: “Quick Print“; “Undo“; “Redo“; “Select All“; “Advanced Layout: Size“; “Square“; “Align“.
+When I use a word processor, it’s usually to print articles from the Internet so that I can devote more attention to them than I can from the screen.
+I’m now using Microsoft Word 2010, and items currently on my Quick Access Toolbar are: “New Blank Document“; “Quick Print“; “Undo“; “Redo“; “Select All“; “Advanced Layout: Size“; “Square“; “Align“.
 Some of these were a challenge to find on the alphabetical list of available tools — for example, who would think of looking under A for Advanced? — but now that I’ve found them I can format articles reasonably efficiently.
 I’ve also made other customisations, such as font settings for styles.